KatrinaTom/T1A3_TerminalApp/README.md

 ___________________________________________________________________

 ## Set Up<a name="setup"></a>
 Setting up for success requires a little bit of planning.
 With the help of Trello, I was able to enter in my tasks as Epics and break those out into User Stories/Features.
-Each Story/Feature had a list of Acceptance Criteria to achieve.
+Each Story/Feature has a list of Acceptance Criteria to achieve.

 [Trello - Choose Your Own Adventure](https://trello.com/b/KSBbpWHq/choose-your-own-adventure-terminal-app)